 One more bite at the apple for B&M this year with another massive inverted coaster over in Europe.
 Interestingly enough I found this one to have similar issues to Medusa earlier in the list in that it doesn’t really stand out in a sea of similar designs, so this positioning is mainly testament to how much I prefer the ride type in general.

 Though it’s been a year dominated by giants, I can’t say I’m particularly enthralled with any of my top three or four picks.
 Their status in the industry is huge and, other than Katun, they were pushing boundaries like never before, so that makes them respectable at the very least.
 I like Steel Dragon, but I wanted to like it a lot more.
 You hear these tales of legendary beasts in Japanese parks and then when meeting your heroes, it turns out it’s a big softy really.
+Admittedly I’m broken, but the tallest drop of it’s day and one that has remained near the very top ever since, just doesn’t feel that much more significant.
+The actual fun part of the ride is in the second half when you’re flying through many consecutive hills much closer to the ground and perhaps thats a lesson at least some of the industry has learned over time, looking back at this age of giants.
+Size isn’t everything.

 Time to close out the ’90s.
 It’s been a good run, we’ve seen B&M hit their stride and start to dominate the scene with several wins, though they’ve had some sporadic competition from the quirkier end of the spectrum, one ride of which came from a certain rival Swiss manufacturer who will no doubt have a powerful presence in the next decade or two.
 Sadly (for me at least) it’s unlikely that we’ll be seeing old mate Togo again, but at least they managed to pulled a couple of victories out of the bag and we have also seen the birth of many more names with something to prove in the meantime.

-#10 Matterhorn Blitz – Europa Park (Germany)
+#10 Matterhorn Blitz– Europa Park (Germany)

 Mack decided to join the compact steel wild mouse market around this time and introduced a new version that utilises an ingenoius elevator lift hill to start, which is both fun to watch/be a part of and provides opportunity for a bit of a theming element.
 Sadly that part of the design hasn’t appeared to have caught on at all, though the layout is now in almost every corner of the world, thanks to Legoland.